 GOLD NUGGET SQUASH

-Gold Nugget squash are small orange pumpkin shaped squash
+Gold Nugget squash are small orange pumpkin shaped squash.
+This cute single serving squash was bred to be sweet like a sweet potato.

 Winter squash like Gold Nugget is low calorie and a good source of complex carbs (the good kind) and fiber.
 A great source of vitamin A, C, potassium, and manganese.